yudai-yam/xss.web.app/frontend/README.rst

 Note
 ----
-This repository is currently work in progress
+This repository is currently work in progress.

 Procedure
 ---------